Unlike most existing marine navigation systems on the market, our product is uniquely developed for private yachtsmen and small yachting businesses

 Begin licensed sales to third parties for BoatPilot chart usage

 Open a physical office location and form a sales department in Asia Pacific

 Release of Pocket Skipper for Asia Pacific on App Store and Google Play

 Release final version of AR supported BoatPilot

-Update regional charts with detailed depth information for the Americas
+Update regional charts with detailed depth data for the Americas

 Possible BoatPilot Initial Public Offering

 |Free float||61.25||140 714 286|

 |Advisers||3.5||8 040 817|